tkoenig1/FMPFR/README.md

 and possibly some instability, at least in binary compatibility.
 Source code compatibility should be fine.

-There are currently known issues with memory leaks due to issues with finalization.

 ## Compiler requirements
 As of now, you need a compiler which supports `ERROR STOP for the testsuite.